Saza-Felix/Hacker-Android-RAT/README.md

 ## License
-Saza-RAT is licensed under MIT license take a look at the [LICENSE](LICENSE) for more information.
+Hacker-ANDROID-RAT is licensed under MIT license take a look at the [LICENSE](LICENSE) for more information.